 70 years ago, the economic historian Karl Polanyi wrote that “Enclosures have been appropriately called a revolution of the rich against the poor”.
 He meant it in the context of land owners in medieval Europe who had displaced peasants and taken control of village commons.
 The creation of enclosures, by claiming private ownership over a shared land, is essentially what has been replicated in today’s fisheries governance.
 The introduction of trawlers in the 1970s was the first move by the Indian government to create enclosures.
 Coastal waters which had been accessed by small-scale fisher people for generations were sold to private fishing companies.
 The newly drafted National Policy on Marine Fisheries is a similar, larger scale move where the Indian commons, the EEZ, is being auctioned to private players.
 Every time we support a policy that allows for the privatisation of the commons, that displaces a community or takes away from the basic human rights of an individual, it is us who become the evil destroyers of the oceans.

-Have you read the other stories from our World Ocean Day package?
+Have you read the other stories from our World Oceans Day series?

 A Lens On The Ocean: An underwater photographer shares his top tips on shooting in the deep blue.
 Dive in with Anup J Kattukaran.